bhuvan-raj/Github-Actions-Zero-to-Hero/Build with Maven/README.md

 ## What is Maven?

-Apache Maven is a software project management and comprehension tool.
+Apache Maven is a build tool made for java programming language.
 Based on the concept of a Project Object Model (POM), Maven can manage a project's build, reporting, and documentation from a central piece of information.

 **Apache Maven** is a build tool that helps developers:
 - Manage project dependencies (JAR files).